How To Get A Mortgage If You’re Self-Employed

 Mortgage loan officers will want to understand the self-employed borrower’s business, their expertise in their chosen field and their ability to earn a stable, consistent and ongoing income for at least the next 3 years.

-While underwriting standards will vary based on the lender and the type of loan you’re getting, the same types of documents are likely to be required.
+While underwriting standards will vary based on the lender and the type of home loan you’re getting, the same types of documents are likely to be required.
 Here’s an overview of some of the common documentation used across the industry:

-There was a time when all you could do was go down to your local bank branch and meet with the loan officer, who would gather all your information and tell you what the bank would be willing to offer.
+There was a time when all you could do was go down to your local bank branch and meet with the loan officer, who would gather all your financial information and tell you what the bank would be willing to offer.
 Now, the amount of information to be gathered can seem overwhelming.

 Work With A Mortgage Broker

-How Can I Prepare Before Applying?
+How Can I Prepare Before Applying For A Mortgage?

 Whether you're a self-employed or an employed borrower, giving yourself the time and space you need to prepare for applying for a mortgage will make the process quicker, easier and far less stressful.